 This is the perfect age for the children to develop the social and leadership skills they need to work in pairs or groups.

-Physical fitness for this age focuses on the 8 main skills; locomotion, strength, stabilisation, coordination, flexibility, speed, agility and power.
+Fitness for this age focuses on the 8 main MAPLE physical skills; locomotion, strength, stabilisation, coordination, flexibility, speed, agility and power.

 The aim of this programme is to help the students understand the benefits of training and how it can improve their long term outcomes.